The world is in chaos – what can we do?

 7. Practice mindfulness.
 Mindfulness practices (e.g., meditation, yoga, tai chi, mindful breathing) help strengthen your brain’s prefrontal cortex circuitry which is related to emotional balance and resilience, among other important cognitive functions.

 Want to learn more about building your brain for greater flexibility and resilience?
-Sign up for my free webinar on the #1 step to creating change on Wed.
-June 20th, or contact me for a free consultation.
+Contact me for a free consultation.

 Photo by Ryan McGuire at gratisography.com